Health Care Shouldn't Hurt Your Career

 Working with an experienced employment law attorney can become critical to proving a plaintiff's family and medical leave case.
 Pasadena employment discrimination attorney Brian Vogel has practiced civil litigation for 27 years, spending the last 8 years focused primarily on representing employees in actions against employers who have violated employees' rights under the law.
 He knows the ins and outs of state and federal family and medical leave law, and the strategies that employers try to use to discourage employees from pursuing their rights.
 He will work closely with you to try to obtain maximum compensation for your family and medical leave claim.

-At the law offices of Brian Vogel, we work with employees who have simply tried to exercise their family and medical leave rights under the law, but found their employers unwilling to honor those rights.
+At Vogel Law, APC, we work with employees who have simply tried to exercise their family and medical leave rights under the law, but found their employers unwilling to honor those rights.
 If you have had your family and medical leave rights violated by an employer in California, contact Pasadena employment law attorney Brian Vogel, who will fight to protect your rights under state and federal employment law.
 For a free consultation, call (626) 796‐7470.